hg9x/Linkedin-Leaning-Downloader/README.md

 ```
 USERNAME = 'user@email.com'
 PASSWORD = 'password'
-COOKIE = '"li_at" cookie after login' #empty if not use cookie
+COOKIE = '"li_at" cookie after login' #empty if not use cookie, use cookie don't need user, pass

 COURSES = [
     'it-security-foundations-core-concepts',